build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

    CERTIFICATE_ID=$(jq -r ".certificateId" ${THING_NAME}_response)
    ```

    - Digital certificates are used for mutually authenticating between devices and AWS IoT Core.
-At a later step, device certificates will need to be uploaded to your Pico W device, so they can be presented by the device
+At a later step, device certificates will need to be uploaded to your Pico W device, so they can be presented by the device.

-   - As a best practice, every IoT *Thing* should have its own unique certificate
+   - As a best practice, every IoT *Thing* should have its own unique certificate.

    - This command will produce a key and a certificate file.
-Then, the certificate’s ARN and ID values will be captured and stored in environment variables for later use
+Then, the certificate’s ARN and ID values will be captured and stored in environment variables for later use.

 8. Create the IoT Policy for the *Thing*: